 False

-work much like their list equivalents.
+map and filter work much like their list equivalents.

 ghci> Map.map (*100) $ Map.fromList [(1,1),(2,4),(3,9)]